Trump says "we're going to run" Venezuela after Maduro's capture until peaceful transition takes place

 "You know that we had nobody killed was amazing," he said.
 "I think we had nobody killed, I have to say, because a couple of guys were hit, but they came back and they're supposed to be in pretty good shape."

-The president said the U.S. was going to carry out the Venezuela operation days ago, but the weather was not ideal
+The president said the U.S. was prepared to carry out the Venezuela operation days ago, but waited for the weather conditions to improve.

 "We were going to do this four days ago but the weather was not perfect," Mr. Trump said.
 "And then all of a sudden it opened up and we said go."